START YOUR FREE CONSULTATION

 - Care from all professionals including nurses, assistants, technicians, and doctors

 - Home health care costs

 - Treatment supplies like band-aids, wraps, and braces

 Suffering from a physical injury is painful.
 You likely have to live with discomfort and pain.
 A monetary award for pain and suffering is meant to provide you with fair compensation for having to live with pain.
 Of course, no amount of compensation can take your pain away.
-But money is what the justice system can offer you because of your physical pain.
+But money is what the justice system can offer you because of it.

 The amount that you can claim for pain and suffering depends on the extent of your physical injuries.
-When your injuries are minor, and you can recover from them in a short period of time, your pain and suffering compensation may amount to about half of your medical damages.
-When you have a very severe injury that has lifetime consequences, your pain and suffering compensation may be much more.
+When your injuries are minor, and you can recover from them quickly, your pain and suffering compensation may amount to about half of your medical damages.
+When you have a severe injury with lifetime consequences, your pain and suffering compensation may be much more.
 Your injury attorney can help you place a dollar value on your pain and suffering.

 A personal injury accident can result in involuntary changes to your lifestyle.
-If you used to bike, run, crochet or cook and you’re no longer able to do your favorite activity, you have to adjust to your new life with limitations.
+If you used to bike, run, crochet, or cook and can no longer do your favorite activity, you have to adjust to your new life with limitations.
 You may lose the use of an arm or leg or even lose your vision.

-Loss of use is a category of damages that compensates you for the things that you’re not able to do because of your injuries.
+Loss of use is a category of damages that compensates you for the things you cannot do because of your injuries.
 Your loss of use damages are unique to you.
 Nevada law directs the parties to consider what the person used to do before the accident and what activities the person can’t do anymore because of the accident.